モロッコ

 (About 3 hours)

-Lunch Meal cost to be paid locally
+Lunch Meal cost payable locally

 • Morocco - Fes